 Unfortunately, chronic stress is a real problem for women these days.
-Even before the current pandemic situation or protests and riots happening across the country, stress was ever present.
-Now, even as women are forced to slow down, anxiety and stress have increased tenfold.
+Even before the pandemic and civil upset happening across the country, stress was ever present.
+During the pandemic, despite a forced slowing down, anxiety and stress increased tenfold – and it hasn’t subsided.

 That means that most of the women I see are dealing with some form of adrenal dysfunction, and likely have DHEA levels that are lower than they should be.

-Cortisol, when levels are where they should be, is a powerful anti-inflammatory hormone.
+When levels are where they should be, cortisol is a powerful anti-inflammatory hormone.
 It follows, then, that when cortisol dysfunction occurs due to adrenal fatigue, inflammation can explode as the proinflammatory stress response is reactivated.